-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Natalicio that authorization be granted to establish a Master of Science degree in Health Science at U. T. El Paso and to submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
-The proposed program in health science is consistent with U. T. El Paso's mission statement and is within its approved Table of Programs.
-A description of the proposed program is given in the Background Information of this agenda item.
+5. U. T. El Paso: Authorization to Establish a Master of Science Degree Program in Kinesiology and Sports Studies and to Submit the Proposal to the Coordinating Board for Approval (Catalog Change). -- Upon recommendation of the Academic Affairs Committee, the Board established a Master of Science degree in Kinesiology and Sports Studies at The University of Texas at El Paso and authorized submission of the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
+The degree program is consistent with U. T. El Paso's mission statement and is within its approved Table of Programs.